6 Things Everyone (Especially Parents) Should Know About 'Eternals' [Spoiler-Free!]

 3. How old should my kids be before I let them see it?

 This is a bit of a tough call.
-I think kids younger than 12 or so may have trouble keeping track of the characters and the plot (and are less likely than older kids and adults to have the grounding in history and mythology to help), and there is one brief sex scene (in which there is no nudity, but it’s very clear what’s happening).
+I think kids younger than 12 or so may have trouble keeping track of the characters and the plot (and are less likely than older kids and adults to have the grounding in history and mythology to help), and there is one brief sex scene (in which there is no explicit nudity, but it’s very clear what’s happening).
 And characters you are meant to like do get killed.
 But most of the violence is comic-book style, and not terribly graphic.
 Take all of that for what you will.

 4. Is it true that it’s more progressive (or “woke,” if you like) than previous MCU movies?